riksapradipta/tabcrunch/README.md

    git clone https://github.com/riksapradipta/tabcrunch.git
    ```

-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`

-3. Enable **Developer mode** by toggling the switch in the top-right corner
+3. Turn on **Developer mode** (toggle in the top-right corner)

 4. Click **Load unpacked**

-5. Select the `tabcrunch` folder you just cloned
+5. Select the `tabcrunch` folder you just downloaded

-6. The extension is now installed!
-You should see the TabCrunch icon in your toolbar
+6. You're all set!
+You'll see the TabCrunch icon in your toolbar

 ### Option 2: Download ZIP

 1. Go to the [repository page](https://github.com/riksapradipta/tabcrunch)

-2. Click the green **Code** button, then click **Download ZIP**
+2. Click the green **Code** button, then **Download ZIP**

-3. Extract the ZIP file to a folder on your computer
+3. Unzip the file somewhere on your computer

-4. Open Chrome and navigate to `chrome://extensions/`
+4. Open Chrome and go to `chrome://extensions/`

-5. Enable **Developer mode** by toggling the switch in the top-right corner
+5. Turn on **Developer mode** (toggle in the top-right corner)

 6. Click **Load unpacked**

-7. Select the extracted `tabcrunch-main` folder
+7. Select the `tabcrunch-main` folder you just unzipped

-8. The extension is now installed!
+8. Done!
+The TabCrunch icon will appear in your toolbar

 ## Usage

-Click on the TabCrunch icon in your Chrome toolbar to open the popup:
+Click the TabCrunch icon in your Chrome toolbar to open the popup:

-- **Auto-left Toggle** - Enable to automatically group new tabs with tabs from the same website
+- **Auto-left** — Turn this on to keep tabs from the same website grouped together
-- **Clear Button** - Manually remove all duplicate tabs
+- **Clear** — Click to close all duplicate tabs right away
-- **Sort Button** - Sort all tabs by their favicon
-- **Auto-close Toggle** - Enable automatic duplicate removal at your specified interval
+- **Sort** — Click to rearrange your tabs by website icon
+- **Prevent Duplicates** — Turn this on to automatically switch to open tabs instead of making new duplicates
+- **Auto-close** — Turn this on to have TabCrunch automatically clean up duplicates on a schedule

-## Updating the Extension
+## Updating

-If you installed via git clone:
+If you installed with git clone:
 ```bash
 cd tabcrunch
 git pull
 ```
 Then go to `chrome://extensions/` and click the refresh icon on the TabCrunch card.

-If you installed via ZIP, download the new ZIP and repeat the installation steps.
+If you installed from a ZIP, download the new ZIP and repeat the installation steps.